LAripping/SmartSaber/README.md

   * <span style=color:red>Darth Maul's Lightsaber</span>
   * <span style=color:fuchsia>Mace Windu's Lightsaber</span>

-* **Attack Training through "Learn and Detect"**
+* **Pattern Recognition**

   Allowing the Jedi Master to record three lightsaber moves which the instrument will "learn".

   Then, when the young padawan successfully replays any of them, the program will let them know they nailed it, with visual and sound effects.

-  An example "triple-threat" of moves the program supports are:
+  An example "triple-threat" of moves that can be loaded to the program are:

   | Downward Slash                           | Overhead Block                           | Reflector Spin                           |
   | ---------------------------------------- | ---------------------------------------- | ---------------------------------------- |